 To measure a molding's width, hold a ruler on the rear (back) surface of the molding and measure from the outside edge to the inner rabbet (rebate) edge, as shown in the sample photograph (left) with red arrows.
-Example: ruler shows 18mm, 1.8cm, 3/4" so 0.500 would need to be changed to the corresponding ruler increment selected above.

 To use metal U-channel molding:

-(a) Measure the thickness of the metal (usually about 2mm, 1/16 inch) - and enter this size to calculate the cut lengths.
+Measure the thickness of the metal (usually about 2mm, 1/16 inch) - and enter this size to calculate the cut lengths.

 †You cannot alter this measurement without choosing a different molding for your frame.

 When you have entered sufficient measurements for a calculation to be made, the relevant cut list will be displayed on screen.
 Mat, Glass and Back Board size appear below Mat width measurements, and a dimensional graphic for frame molding length appears below the Molding Width measurement.
 For rectangle frames cut two lengths at each measurement.
 For square frames cut four lengths at the indicated length.

 Frame calculation includes a standard 1/8" (3mm) clearance between the Frame and the Mat or Picture.

 To record these measurements, take a screen shot of this view.